 Many people think they need to look at the radiant; however this isn’t always the best place to look, as Geminids will appear randomly in any part of the sky.
 The best thing to do is fill your gaze with as much sky as possible and keep looking for as long as you can, you will definitely see numerous meteors and maybe even fireballs (large bright meteors).
 If you want to take pictures and have a camera capable of taking long exposures or a DSLR camera and tripod, you could try long exposure photography to try and capture some Geminids using the same method.

-Be patient, comfortable and expect to see a meteor every few minutes or less if the meteor shower is heavier.
+Be patient, comfortable and expect to see a meteor every few minutes or even more frequently if the meteor shower is heavier.
 Most of all have fun and look up.
 For more information follow @VirtualAstro and @sen on Twitter and visit meteorwatch.org for more information on how to enjoy the Geminids this year.
 Good luck.